 Moreover, despite the diligent implementation of HIV programs and worldwide funding from member states, new HIV infections are significantly rising in the regions of the Middle East and North Africa.

 According to the Joint United Nations Programme on Acquired Immune Deficiency Syndrome’s (UNAIDS) Investment Framework, the current annual international funding for HIV programs fell last year.
 It was estimated to be only 67% of the US$24 billion maximum needed for annual funds by 2015 to sustain an effective, comprehensive response to the crisis.

 Meanwhile, WHO has been working with member states in optimizing HIV programs such as treatment, prevention, and diagnostics, and finding ways for integration and efficiencies of the said programs.

 Progress Report 2011 disclosed that sub-Saharan Africa (comprised of Botswana, Namibia, Rwanda, Swaziland, and Zambia) has nearly 68% of people with HIV all over the world; 59% of it are women.
 This marks Africa as the capital region of HIV-infected people in the world.

 On the other side of the world, Asia has about 4.8 million people with HIV.
-About 2.3 million of it came from India—the capital region of HIV-infected people around Asia.
+About 2.3 million of them came from India—the capital region of HIV-infected people around Asia.

 In the Philippines, according to bulatlat.com, “On December 2010 alone, 174 new cases [of HIV infections] were reported, representing a 38-percent increase compared to the same month in 2009….”

 The underlying question behind making this crisis prevalent is based on several factors that may be independent or intertwining with each other such as the aspect of behavioral, biological, social, and cultural.
 These aspects are general perspectives in looking into the answers to the question.